-The holidays are a very festive time, and Christmas in Italy is no exception.
-Italians celebrate the holidays over several weeks, starting on December 8 until the day of Epiphany, on January 6.
-Whether you visit Italy during that time or want to brush up on your vocabulary, here is how to say Merry Christmas and Happy New Year in Italian.
+The holidays are a time for light displays, Christmas music and, increasingly so, Christmas markets.
+Whether you plan to visit Italy during that time or want to brush up on your vocabulary, here is how to say Merry Christmas and Happy New Year in Italian, which will be helpful during your trip.

 This post may contain compensated links.
 Find out more info in our DISCLAIMER.